Several concerns about health and lab safety

 Thank you for your Ask a Dean question.

 I’m glad you’ve found the Ask a Dean forum useful.
-To be clear, students who are injured already receive support from several offices across campus to help them access appropriate medical, insurance, academic, financial, and other resources, and workers’ compensation is already available to graduate students according to the process described here.
+To be clear, students who are injured already receive support from several offices across campus to help them access appropriate medical, insurance, academic, financial, and other resources, and workers’ compensation is already available to graduate students according to the process described in the Workers’ Compensation FAQ.

 Also, Cornell labs are already currently covered under several federal regulations; see the lab safety programs at the EHS website.